zeefeegee/AWS-SBG-Data-Science/AWS-Nextwork-3.md

 # I'm building database solutions on AWS

-In this AWS Databases series, I'm learning about how traditional database differs from cloud database[cite: 1].
+In this AWS Databases series, I'm learning about how traditional database differs from cloud database.
 By the end of these projects, I will have an understanding of what is the difference between the two and also have experience with AWS Databases.
 ---

 ## Excited to share my progress – explore AWS databases with me!